Foundation / Corporation

 Ball Brothers Foundation (BBF)

-Grants to East Central Indiana nonprofit organizations to benefit the funding source’s communities.
-Preliminary applications are due July 15.
-Program areas include education, environment, arts, culture, humanities, health, human services, and public benefit.
+Grants to East Central Indiana nonprofit organizations to benefit eligible communities.
+Preliminary applications are due February 15, 2018.
+Proposals can focus on one of six broad focus areas: education, environment, arts, culture, humanities, health, human services, and public benefit.

 The Foundation prefers to provide funding for: